|Best hummingbird feeder||Perky-Pet 8116-2 Red||Check Price||

 Best budget bird feeder: First Nature 3055 32-ounce Hummingbird Feeder

-This is a simple, well-reviewed, and affordable hummingbird feeder.
+This is a simple, well-reviewed, affordable hummingbird feeder.
 This feeder features an extra-wide mouth which makes the reservoir easy to fill and clean, and it can hold up to 32 ounces of nectar.

-How do I choose a bird feeder?
+Q: How do I choose a bird feeder?

 When choosing a birdfeeder, you should consider the type of local birds you are trying to attract to your yard.
 Certain species prefer specific types of feeders, and will be most likely to visit your yard if you accommodate their preference.
 For example, sparrows and cardinals are likely to visit ground feeders, while suet feeders are popular with chickadees and woodpeckers.
 If you are trying to attract hummingbirds, they require a special feeder which dispenses their favorite energy source—nectar.
 If you want a variety, you can always consider adding a couple of different types of bird feeders.

-Are bird feeders good for birds?
+Q: Are bird feeders good for birds?

 Bird feeders are good for birds, as long as you install the feeder in a safe location and offer a fresh, healthy blend of seeds.
-Bird feeders are especially useful during the times of the year that birds’ natural seed sources are limited like late winter/early spring.
-It isn’t necessary to feed birds in the summer, although you still can if you enjoy their twittering company year round.
+Bird feeders are especially useful during the times of the year when birds’ natural seed sources are limited like late winter/early spring.
+It isn’t necessary to feed birds in the summer, although you still can if you enjoy their twittering company year-round.
 Safe locations for bird feeders are far enough away from predators, but close enough to another natural shelter that they can take cover if needed.

-What food do birds like the most?
+Q: What food do birds like the most?

 Our final thoughts on the best bird feeders

 The best bird feeders will attract fascinating birds into your yard, while helping your local bird populations thrive.
-Whether you wish to bring hummingbirds, cardinals, or a variety of local birds to your home, the best feeders will allow for safe, comfortable feeding and keep bird seed fresh.
+Whether you wish to bring hummingbirds, cardinals, or a variety of local birds to your home, the best feeders will allow for safe, comfortable feeding and keep birdseed fresh.
 With options in size, color, style, and price, there’s no reason not to start birding right from your own window.